 As Williamson went on to write about the ways in which the 1970s unfolded on campus, I could picture the students protesting, smoking, and throwing marshmallows at the school board.

 I could feel the stress of the principals that sat in this office before me, and also felt the strange camaraderie that came from reading this story in the same office in which much of the story took place.
 On the wall behind my desk is a button once used to summon the principal’s secretary to take shorthand.
-Along with the wooden paneling and antiquated back door, every day I’m remind that my office was the office of the first principal, Arthur Main, back in 1937.
+Along with the wooden paneling and antiquated back door, every day I’m reminded that my office was the office of the first principal, Arthur Main, back in 1937.

 When Williamson gets to a particularly rough patch in our nation’s history and the impact it had on the school community, he writes: